Uniconta/api-training/README.md

 This repository contains various training material for the Uniconta API.

 ## standalone:
-  ### case1: uniconta login skærm
+  ### case1: Uniconta login skærm
     Task: create connectivity
     Task: verify login

-  ### case2: uniconta API wrapper
+  ### case2: Uniconta API wrapper
-    Task: create a wrapper class for the uniconta API with the following methods: init method
+    Task: create a wrapper class for the Uniconta API with the following methods: init method
       login/logout method
       InitializeCompany to select default company for the user or first company and check wether the user has access to a company